iggyvilla/qf-installer/README.md

 CLI installer app built in Rust to facilitate in delivering the correct mod and config files to Minecraft modded players.
 Utilizes a Python Flask API and md5 hashing.
 Quafuzzii is the name of the Minecraft server.
 FYI.

 ## Building
 Clone this repo and run `cargo build`.
+Make sure to provide a server URL, and the correct secret token, or else it won't work.